 Compromising opportunities for girls to participate in sports by allowing males to take their place on a team, win medals, and invade their private spaces will destroy the culture of sex equality we worked so hard to achieve over the last 50 years.
-Our sons will suffer too as they will grow up in a society in which they see girls as less than them.
-After all, if boys deserve fairness in competition but girls do not, what else would a boy think but that he matters more than a girl?

 This is not to mention that when denied fair competition due to the inclusion of biological males in their sport, female athletes lose trust in the societal institutions that are supposed to protect them.
 This leads to depression, anxiety, feelings of marginalization, learned helplessness, and emotional trauma.
 The impacts of such subjugation on women are profound and long-lasting.